 Project budget.
 Many ambitious startups can’t make it to the end because of the lack of funding or underestimated budget needs.
 This is where affordable iterative solutions come in handy.

-If any of these points describes your case, you most likely need a minimum viable product.
+If any of these points describe your case, you most likely need a minimum viable product.

 Minimum Viable Product: the Whys and Hows